cabforum/code-signing/docs/CSBR.md

 2. A hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140 Level 2, Common Criteria EAL 4+, or equivalent.
 3. Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140 Level 2 or Common Criteria EAL 4+).
 The Subscriber MUST also warrant that it will keep the token physically separate from the device that hosts the code signing function until a signing session is begun.

-For Non-EV Code Signing Certificates, a CA MUST recommend that the Subscriber protect Private Keys using the method described in [Section 6.2.7.4](#6274-private-key-storage-for-subscribers) (1) or 6.2.7.4 (2) over the method described in [Section 6.2.7.4](#6274-private-key-storage-for-subscribers) (3) and obligate the Subscriber to protect Private Keys in accordance with 9.6.3 (2)
+For Non-EV Code Signing Certificates, a CA MUST recommend that the Subscriber protect Private Keys using the method described in [Section 6.2.7.4](#6274-private-key-storage-for-subscribers) (1) or 6.2.7.4 (2) over the method described in [Section 6.2.7.4](#6274-private-key-storage-for-subscribers) (3) and obligate the Subscriber to protect Private Keys in accordance with [Section 9.6.3](#963-subscriber-representations-and-warranties) (2).

 For EV Code Signing Certificates, CAs SHALL ensure that the Subscriber's private key is generated, stored and used in a crypto module that meets or exceeds the requirements of FIPS 140-2 level 2 or Common Criteria EAL 4+.
 Acceptable methods of satisfying this requirement include (but are not limited to) the following:
 4. The CA ships a suitable hardware crypto module, with a preinstalled key pair, in the form of a smartcard or USB device or similar;